 Here is an XY scatter plot to show whether or whether not there is a correlation between tree ring thickness and temperature:

-This scatter plot shows that there is a huge difference in temperatures between the two trees because they are located in two different climate conditions.
+conditions.
 However, both trees from the different areas are pretty matched in their tree ring thickness and this shows that temperature did not have a huge effect on the tree rings of these tress.
 However, it can be noted that in most circumstances, warmer temperatures usually make trees grow better.

 Lastly, these two tree samples also represent a much greater idea in terms the environment that the trees lived in.
 Many major events happened during the growth of these two trees.